marovira/dotfiles/README.md

 For Linux, do the following:

 1. Go to the home directory and activate the `nvim` environment.
-2. Run `pip install pylint jedi black`
+2. Run `pip install jedi`
 3. Deactivate the environment.

-This allows us to have the plugin-required packages separate from the virtual environments used for development.
+This allows us to have auto-complete for Python.
+To enable linting and formatting, ensure that those are installed in the virtual environment for the specific project.

 ### Markdown